safidea/engine/README.md

-# Solumy Engine - Internal Tool Generator
+# Solumy Engine - Internal Tool Framework

 Solumy Engine is a framework to create internal tools, fast and easy.
 With a simple configuration file, you can create a full stack application with a React frontend and a Node.js backend.